 The weekly grief is a literary letter from Tokyo, written by me, Thu-Huong Ha.
 I write essays, criticism, features, and fiction, and I am currently the culture critic for The Japan Times.
 Here I am on instagram.

-Despite the title, the weekly grief is sent monthly.
-(In 2022, it was biweekly, and in 2023, I sent one per season.)
-Common themes have included: mountains and weather; language learning; expatriation; Asian and American identities; seasons and change; locating the normal in cultural oddities and finding the odd in cultural norms; moving, seeking, losing; real and imaginary places.
+Despite the title, this newsletter is not sent weekly.
+(In 2022, it was sent biweekly; in 2023, once per season; in 2024, on every new moon.)
+Themes have included: mountains and weather; language learning; expatriation; seasons and change; locating the normal in cultural oddities and finding the odd in cultural norms; moving, seeking, losing; real and imaginary places.

 If any of these appeal to you, please subscribe.
 Don’t miss a grief.